-It seems like every year, we get bombarded with propaganda about how real Christmas trees are bad for the environment, and everyone should buy fake trees.
-Then the next year — it’s the opposite!
-So what’s the deal?
-Which one is more eco-friendly?
-Here we’ll be talking about the effects that fake and real trees have on the environment and which one you should choose based on facts, not trends.
+It seems like every other year, we get bombarded with propaganda about how real Christmas trees are bad for the environment and why everyone should buy fake trees.
+Then the next year, it’s the opposite!
+So what’s the deal regarding the real vs. fake Christmas tree debate?
+Which one is actually more eco-friendly?
+Here, we’ll talk about the effects that fake and real trees have on the environment and which one you should choose based on facts, not trends.

 Of course, tree farmers use equipment that burns fossil fuels, but this is far less than the enormous ships and factories that create fake trees.
 Additionally, tree farms are an excellent business for the local economy.
 They provide jobs for those in the area.
 The trees are perfect homes for animals while they grow to harvest size.

 And it just keeps getting better.
 Unlike fake trees, real trees are entirely biodegradable and super easy to recycle.
-They can be turned into lumber, firewood, and mulch, and can even be composted.
+They can be turned into lumber, firewood, and mulch — plus, you can even compost them.

 Maybe you’re still convinced that real trees aren’t great for the environment, and you know fake ones aren’t either, but is there another option?
 The short answer is yes.
 There are other ways you can decorate your home without the use of a Christmas tree.
 Maybe you have a houseplant that could be a stand-in!
 While this isn’t the traditional look many of us are going for, perhaps it’s time to start something new.